-9.41 Figure 50 shows the area of the Borough that is within a Flood Zone and how this compares to last year.
+9.37 Figure 52 shows the area of the Borough that is within a Flood Zone and how this compares to previous years.
 The Environment Agency (EA) undertake a regular programme of updates to the published Flood Risk maps on a national basis due to ongoing modelling and refinements of the mapping system.
-For Gosport this has resulted in the reduction of the flood outlines for both Flood Zone 2 and 3 between 2019 and 2020.
-The information in Figure 50 is based on the best information held by the EA at the time of publication and is subject to change as further updates are produced.
+For Gosport this resulted in the reduction of the flood outlines for Flood Zone 2 and 3 between 2019 and 2020.
+The information in Figure 52 is based on the best information held by the EA at the time of publication and is subject to change as further updates are produced.